 Here’s what I suggest, and keep in mind, this is coming from me, who is not an expert on the GAPS protocol…

-Start implementing what you can from the GAPS diet – maybe only some of the components will help your immune system (your son’s), and you won’t need to go full out.
+First, be sure to look over the links I shared above.
+Next, start implementing what you can from the GAPS diet – maybe only some of the components will help your immune system (your son’s), and you won’t need to go full out.
 It’s good that you’re starting with NT principles.
 (This should happen for optimal health whether you’re thinking of doing the GAPS Diet or not.)
 Maybe just adding probiotics and cod liver oil will make a big difference alone.
 Or you could try just eliminating wheat instead of all grains, etc. Then later, if you do need to add more pieces of the puzzle, it won’t be AS big a stretch.

 (I don’t remember now who that reader was, it’s so far down in my email box, but thank you for asking!)